MoveOnOrg/redash-to-google-sheets/README.md

 6. Run `npm i` from within the project directory root.

 7. Copy `config.example.js` to `config.js` and enter appropriate `redashCsvUrl`, `spreadsheetId`, and `sheetId` values.
-It's an array of config objects so you can run multiple query to spreadsheet syncs.
+It's an array of config objects so you can run multiple query to spreadsheet syncs.  `redashCsvUrl` should probably be an http:// URL, unless you want to edit this program so it can use the VPN certificate.

       * [See Redash docs for getting "Results in CSV format" query URL with API Key](https://redash.io/help/user-guide/querying/download-query-results)